TimKrause2/funny-text/README.md

     <This is a string with a |reference_id|.>

 A substitution list is a list of strings.
-Each string in the list also has a weight.
+Each string in the list also has a integer weight.
 The higher the weight the more likely it is to be selected.
 The syntax for a substitution list is as follows:

     [ref_id]:
     [weight 0] string0